Why You Should Speed Up Your Digital Transformation During the Crisis

 Accounting

 On a smaller scale, businesses are also finding it difficult to use manual accounting systems that involve paper processes.
-For example, the new environment makes it difficult to process paper paychecks unless an employee can remotely access the and accounting software as well as print checks.
+For example, the new environment makes it difficult to process paper paychecks unless an employee can remotely access the payroll and accounting software as well as print checks.
 They must also mail all those checks and hope that their employees can somehow deposit them all while complying with shelter-in-place rules.

 Payments